suchintannit/COE-Assignment-Version-3-AWS/README.md

 	5. Building CI/CD pipeline to deploy new version of Application (Jenkins)

 	6. Bulding Monitoring for application

-This Project contains a vagrant file which when run on any OS will create a 3-node cluster with 1 master node and 2 worker nodes.

 #### Architecture of Solution
 The project will create a Kubernetes 1.15.0 cluster with 3 nodes which contains the components below: